RMerl/asuswrt-merlin/README-merlin.txt

 - Crond
 - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
-- Optionally turn the WPS button into a radio enable/disable switch
 - Optionally save traffic stats to disk (USB or JFFS partition)
 - Display monthly traffic reports
 - Display active/tracked network connections